FALL FLEX WEEK

 Who must participate?

-What is my Flex obligation?
+How is my Flex obligation determined?

 What happens if a full-time faculty member misses a mandatory Flex day?